AmariRules/the_Interpreter/README.md

 # the_Interpreter
 Interpreter program for a mock language X, X is considered a simplified version of Java

+The interpreter is responsible for processing byte codes that are created from the source code files with the extension x.
+The interpreter and the Virtual Machine works together to run a program written in the Language X.

 How to Build:
 You must first have an IDE or some Java Development environment project on your system.
 If you do not, I recommend installing Intelli-J or Netbeans.
 For my example I will be using Intelli-J.